MicrosoftDocs/VBA-Docs/api/Project.chart.chartwizard.md

 ## Remarks

-You can use the **ChartWizard** method to quickly format a chart without setting all the individual properties.
+Use the **ChartWizard** method to quickly format a chart without setting all the individual properties.
 This method is noninteractive, and it changes only the specified properties.
 The[AutoFormat](Project.chart.autoformat.md) method can do the same job as a call to **ChartWizard** that uses only the _varGallery_ and _varFormat_ parameters.

 If the  _Source_ parameter is omitted and the selection isn't an embedded chart on the active report, or the active report does not contain a chart, the **ChartWizard** method fails and an error occurs.